Knewton/Zoidberg/EXAMPLE.md

     WRB   	JJ    	NNS   	VBZ   	NNP   	VB    	RB    	.

 ## Problem inference
-    I think this problem is about Marc, Jim, and Julia exchanging apples and asks a single question.
+    I think this problem is about Marc, Jim, and Julia comparing or exchanging apples and asks a single question.

 ## Parsed problem
     Marc       	has        	10         	apples     	.